kennixdev/applocale/README.md

 ## Installation

+Install it yourself as:

+    $ gem install applocale

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile:

 ```ruby
 gem 'applocale'